 - Wind — Severe wind topples a tree which in turn totals your car.

 As you can see, comprehensive is protection from several things that could easily damage or destroy your car.
-Because of this, many experienced drivers know comprehensive is a vital part of their auto insurance.
+Because of this, many insurance experts consider comprehensive to be a vital part of their auto insurance.

 How much does comprehensive coverage cost?